bearmug/erlang-pure-migrations/README.md

   or [MySQL](https://docs.travis-ci.com/user/database-setup/#mysql)
   instructions.
 ### Why there are no integrations in production code?
-Two main reasons:
-1. Library production code has no third-party dependencies at all.
+Library production code has no third-party dependencies at all.
-   Code becomes extremely lightweight and decoupled from particular implementation bottlenecks.
+Code becomes extremely lightweight and decoupled from particular library bottlenecks.
 User absolutely free to choose any implementation (maybe one of [validated ones](#live-integrations)) and it's version as well.
 ### What is the idea behind strict migration scripts numbering?
 The approach could be expressed as 2 rules:
 1. Each script name has a number prefix